vmware/terraform-provider-nsxt/website/docs/r/policy_mac_discovery_profile.html.markdown

 ---
-subcategory: "Policy - Segments"
+subcategory: "Beta"
 layout: "nsxt"
 page_title: "NSXT: nsxt_policy_mac_discovery_profile"
-description: A resource to configure a MacDiscoveryProfile.
+description: A resource to configure a MAC Discovery Profile.
 ---

 # nsxt_policy_mac_discovery_profile

-This resource provides a method for the management of a MacDiscoveryProfile.
+This resource provides a method for the management of a MAC Discovery Profile.

 This resource is applicable to NSX Global Manager, NSX Policy Manager and VMC.